lisa-lab/pylearn2/pylearn2/scripts/tutorials/deep_trainer/readme.txt

 everywhere.
 This method is not quite as well supported, and this tutorial shows you how to make sure the proper steps are taken to make sure datasets get their correct YAML description when using this method.

+You can also read stacked_autoencoders.ipynb, a tutorial on how to do layerwise pretraining using YAML files.
+That tutorial only covers autoencoder pretraining but demonstrates how to use the recommended YAML interface.

 usage: